-Congratulations, you have now purchased the finest Horizon-to-Horizon Mount available.
-This unit will not only track the Geosynchronous Arc, but when equipped with the Power Declination option, it will work very well for satellites that are in inclined orbit or elliptical orbit.
+Congratulations, you have now purchased the finest Polar Mount available.
+This unit has been designed to give you the most stable system to work on a single pole application.
 Assemble using these instructions.
-If you have any questions please call 1-608 326-8406 or 1-800-627-9443 for help.
+If you have any questions call 608-326-8406 for help.

-The Horizon-to-Horizon Mount is designed to go with the 3.0m, 3.7m, 3.8m, 4.2m, 4.5m and the 5.0m antenna.
+The Polar Mount is designed to go with the 3.0M, 3.7M, 3.8M, 4.2M, 4.5M and the 5.0 Meter DH antenna.
 As all are identical in theory, we will cover the basic installation first and address each individually as the installation requires.

-PLEASE READ COMPLETE INSTRUCTIONS BEFORE BEGINNING INSTALLATION!
+PLEASE READ COMPLETE INSTRUCTIONS BEFORE BEGINNING INSTALLATION!!